Patients with rare diseases are our North Star. They are our inspiration. Understanding their journey guides us to seek cures through gene therapy.

 We are studying ways in which healthy genes can be inserted into affected cells to enable biological correction.
 Some of the diseases we are studying include:

 Together, with patients, families, leaders in patient advocacy and some extremely dedicated medical research and gene therapy experts, we believe we can make a world of difference in the lives of individual patients.

 Hear Rare Roar Project

-As part of Rocket’s efforts to raise awareness for rare diseases, especially Fanconi Anemia, Danon Disease, Leukocyte Adhesion Deficiency-I, Pyruvate Kinase Deficiency and Infantile Malignant Osteopetrosis, we have launched the Hear Rare Roar Project.
+As part of Rocket’s efforts to raise awareness for rare diseases, especially Fanconi Anemia, Danon Disease, Leukocyte Adhesion Deficiency-I and Pyruvate Kinase Deficiency, we have launched the Hear Rare Roar Project.
 The purpose of this project is to bring important and impactful stories about patients’ and families’ experiences with their rare disease to the forefront and spread awareness of these diseases.
 Interested in participating and being featured on Rocket’s website?
 Read more below!

 Patient and Family Photo CrowdsourcingInterested in having your photo featured on our website and on social media?
 Submit your favorite photo, along with a note about why your photo perfectly captures your experience with your rare disease.
 Be creative!

 Patient and Family Story Submissions

 Not sure about having your photo featured but interested in sharing your story?
 Write a letter about your experience to help others understand how it feels to live with a rare disease.
 This can be addressed to your disease, to the team at Rocket or to the broader community.
 Whatever feels most comfortable for you.
 Letters will be shared on Rocket’s social media channels.

 Patient and Family Video SubmissionsInterested in sharing your story via video?
 Record a 1-4 minute long video of you talking about your experience.
 Videos will be featured on Rocket’s social media channels.